 - Publish information about new technology or procedures installed or implemented for future prevention measures.

-Be sure to consult legal authorities and subject matter experts when crafting and delivering messages for the media.
-Every company, crisis, and situation requires a slightly different communication approach.
+Be sure to consult legal authorities and subject matter experts when crafting and delivering messages for communicating with the media.
+Every company, crisis and situation requires a slightly different communication approach.